Instagram’s “benefit without responsibility” corporate culture is a real problem

 The Instagram Problem

-It’s not that you can identify with the issues platforms like YouTube or Instagram are facing.
+It’s not that the issues facing platforms like YouTube or Instagram are facing can be solved in the blink of an eye.
 Over 300 hours of video are uploaded to the former every day.
 The latter has over a billion monthly users.
 There aren’t enough content moderators on the planet to effectively monitor the constant deluge of content flooding each platform, as evidenced by the horrific workplace conditions, pay, and performance goals that content moderators are already forced to deal with.

 It’s companies claiming that the volume of issues that they’re tasked with moderating is overwhelming, despite the fact that those very companies are responsible for creating that volume – and continuously increasing it – in order to protect their bottom line.
 It’s the darkest possible result of “move fast and break things,” which more and more companies like YouTube and Instagram love to promote in ideology but flat out refuse to defend in consequence.